-The new Jaeger-LeCoultre Aston Martin AMVOX7 automatic chronograph watch (Ref.
-194T470) not only brings you a winning combination of a refined, ultra-lightweight titanium body and a gorgeous in-house movement, but also offers a highly unusual circular (!) bi-retrograde (!) power reserve indicator that displays the gadget’s remaining operating time right on the timekeeper’s skeletonized chapter ring.
+The new Jaeger-LeCoultre Aston Martin AMVOX7 automatic chronograph (Ref.
+194T470) not only brings you a winning combination of a refined, ultra-lightweight titanium body and a high-tech in-house movement, but also offers a highly unusual circular (!) bi-retrograde (!) power reserve indicator that displays the gadget’s remaining operating time right on the timekeeper’s skeletonized chapter ring.

 Created in collaboration with the legendary Aston Martin luxury car manufacturer, the new Jaeger-LeCoultre Aston Martin AMVOX7 Power Reserve Chronograph (Ref.
 194T470 predictably boasts a modern-looking design that puts into the mix a partially open-worked dial that elegantly combines a pair of chronograph sub-dials with facetted hour and minute hands.
 Looking like they were brought right from AM’s assembly line, the hands have enough Superluminova on them to ensure superb legibility in any lighting.

-Its mildly oversized 44 mm titanium case looks sophisticated, but not excessively so: in this regard, the timepiece clearly gives Breitling for Bentley watches a run for their money while simultaneously blowing them out of the water.
+Its mildly oversized 44 mm titanium case looks sophisticated, but not excessively so: in this regard, the timepiece gives Breitling for Bentley watches a run for their money while simultaneously blowing them out of the water.
 Yes, this is purely subjective, but so is saying that a painting by Picasso is usually more sophisticated than a Soviet propaganda poster.

-Well, perhaps there is no use telling you how beautiful this watch is: if you like Aston Martins and their approach to industrial design, you probably have already fell in love with this design masterpiece.
+Well, perhaps there is no use telling you how beautiful this watch is: if you like Aston Martins and their approach to industrial design, you probably have already fallen in love with this design masterpiece.

 While the dial with its many displays and lots of decor may look messy to some, it is still easy to read once you get used to it, and, again, it is a pleasure to note that both the hands and the bold Arabic numerals are covered with high-grade white luminous compound that makes it especially easy to use the watch at night.